Closing Costs for the buyer

 You pay closing costs at the end of the loan process — when the transaction closes.

-One common misconception is homebuyers have to come up with thousands of dollars in upfront and out-of-pocket closing costs.
+One common misconception is that home buyers have to come up with thousands of dollars in upfront and out-of-pocket closing costs.
 This isn’t the case.

 You also don’t pay them separately from your down payment.
 After you sign the final loan paperwork, the escrow company calculates all of the closing costs and adds that to your down payment amount, then subtracts any lender credits or seller-paid costs.
 That is the amount you’ll need to hand off to the escrow company.
 (You usually wire the money or bring a cashier’s check with you when signing your final loan paperwork.)